 Irene holds a B.Sc. in Sociology, a postgraduate Advanced Study Diploma in International Relations, a Diploma in Cooperation for Development, a Diploma in Conflict Prevention and Risk Management from Complutense University of Madrid and a Master’s degree in Human Resources Strategic Management from EOI Business School in Madrid, Spain.

-Sara was Hedayah’s liaison with the Global Counterterrorism Forum (GCTF) to support the development and drafting their framework document, the Abu Dhabi Memorandum on Good Practices for Education and CVE and follow-up Action Plan.
-Her recent publications include Violent Radicalisation and Far-Right Violent Extremism in Europe; Preventing and Countering Violent Extremism in Africa: The Role of the Mining Sector, and two How-To guides on Undermining Violent Extremist Narratives (South East Asia & Middle East and North Africa).
+Sara was Hedayah’s liaison with the Global Counterterrorism Forum (GCTF) to support the development and drafting of their framework document, the Abu Dhabi Memorandum on Good Practices for Education, and CVE and follow-up Action Plan.
+Some of her recent publications include 'Blueprint of Rehabilitation and Reintegration Center: Guiding Principles for Rehabilitating and Reintegrating Returning Foreign Terrorist Fighters and their Family Members'; 'Violent Radicalisation & Far-Right Extremism in Europe'; 'P/CVE in Africa: The role of the mining sector'; and three How-To guides on 'Undermining Violent Extremist Narratives (East Africa, South East Asia & Middle East and North Africa)'.

 Prior to joining Hedayah, Sara worked as a Research Assistant at the Center for Middle Eastern Studies at Harvard University.
-She also served as a Head Teaching Fellow for the Harvard Extension School and was a Graduate Assistant at Boston University, conducting research on politics and society in Latin America, Europe and the Middle East.
-Sara holds an M.A. in International Relations and Religion (concentrations: Security Studies and Islam) from Boston University, and graduated as valedictorian with a B.A. in Psychology and Religion from Ohio Northern University.
+She also served as a Head Teaching Fellow for the Harvard Extension School and was a Graduate Assistant at Boston University, conducting research on politics and society in Latin America, Europe, and the Middle East.
+Sara holds an M.A. in International Relations and Religion (concentrations: Security Studies and Islam) from Boston University and graduated as valedictorian with a B.A. in Psychology and Religion from Ohio Northern University.

 Suha carries more than 15 years of experience in Finance, Administration; and Grants Management.
 Before joining Hedayah; Suha worked at several international NGOs on projects funded by the USAID, DRL , MEPI and the Dutch Embassy.